 - If your forecast is too low, your production will not satisfy the demand.
 Sometimes, this can still be covered by safety stocks.
-But safety stock costs money as well!
+But safety stocks costs money as well!
 If safety stocks cannot make up for the production deficit, you’ll end up with out-of-stocks and expedited or late deliveries.
-And there you go with your freight costs rising and your service levels dropping.
+And then your freight costs rise and your service levels drop.

-- In both cases you can still try to balance by changing your production schedules to react better to the demand.
-The risk is of getting stuck in continuous firefighting mode, depending on how flexible your workforce and your machines are.
+- In both cases, you can still try to balance by changing your production schedules to react better to the demand.
+The risk is getting stuck in continuous firefighting mode, depending on how flexible your workforce and your machines are.
 But you’ll soon end up with either idle time or overtime.
-Besides, if you want to adjust your production schedule upwards, you need to make sure you have enough raw materials and packaging materials available.
+Besides, if you want to adjust your production schedule upward, you need to make sure you have enough raw materials and packaging materials available.
 Now, how is the procurement of these materials steered?
-Right – by the forecast!
+Right—by the forecast!

-Okay, so you should bother about your forecast performance!
-Because a better forecast leads to lower operating costs, lower stock levels, and higher service levels.
-But how do you make sure you have a good forecast?
-How can you improve it?
+There’s no doubt that you should be evaluating your forecast performance.
+A better forecast leads to lower operating costs, lower stock levels and higher service levels.
+How do you make sure you have a good forecast?
+And how can you improve it?

 Then comes the more tangible part.
 Data.
-You need to store data, harmonize it, interpret it, and know how to use it to your forecast’s advantage.
+You need to store data, harmonize it, interpret it and know how to use it to your forecast’s advantage.
 Some kind of tool is necessary to use that data and get a forecast out of it.
 And a spreadsheet is not a tool.
-Of course you don’t necessarily need the most complex tool on the market.
-It depends on what your business needs.
-Then when you finally got that forecast, you’ll need to measure it!
+You don’t necessarily need the most complex tool on the market; it depends on what your business needs.
+Then when you finally have that forecast, you’ll need to measure it!
 If you don’t know how good or bad your forecast is, how will you be able to improve on it?